Frequently asked questions (FAQs)

 How and when do I use the mastery tasks?

 • The mastery tasks are an optional addition to the programme that support application of mathematical skills and understanding in real-world contexts.
 They have a low-floor high-ceiling approach and can be used at an individual, small group or whole class setting.
-They are mapped to relevant topics, and we provide a ‘How to use’ document on your teacher dashboard.
+They are mapped to relevant topics, and we provide a ‘How to use’ document on the Teacher Dashboard.

 • Yes, questions become more challenging as students progress through the task, so some students might only complete some tasks and others will be able to complete all tasks.

-Are there any inquiry style learning questions?
-Questions that can be answered in different ways and suitable for different levels?
-So can be used for the whole class?
+Are there any inquiry style learning questions that can be answered in different ways and suitable for different levels?

 • Yes!
-The programme includes a variety of inquiry style learning questions, especially in the Investigation activity sheets and Mastery tasks, both which can be assigned, shared to Google Classroom, projected at the front of class, and for individual, small group and whole class work.
+The programme includes a variety of inquiry style learning questions, especially in the investigation activity sheets and mastery tasks, both of which can be assigned, shared to Google Classroom, projected at the front of class, and utilised for individual, small group and whole class work.

-• The mastery tasks are also scaffolded and perfect who low-floor/high ceiling work with your whole class... and based on real-world contexts.
+• The mastery tasks are also scaffolded and perfect for low-floor/high-ceiling work with your whole class.

 OECD Best-practice Guidelines